-As part of a two-woman marketing machine, having a social media marketing kit filled with tips, tricks and tools is key.
-Without having a robust team of fellow experts to leverage to and from, resources that make your efforts quick yet effective is absolutely necessary.
+As part of a two-woman marketing machine, having a social media marketing kit filled with tips, tricks, and tools is key.
+Without having a robust team of fellow experts to leverage to and from, resources that make your efforts quick yet effective are absolutely necessary.
 Over the past couple of years especially, I’ve compiled the following list that I use regularly.
-If you’re a fellow nonprofit marketer,—and more specifically, a budding nonprofit marketer—I sincerely hope that this post will prove to be helpful for you as it has been for me.
+If you’re a fellow nonprofit marketer — and more specifically, a budding nonprofit marketer — I sincerely hope that this post will prove to be helpful for you as it has been for me.

 1. 4-1-1 Rule

 - 1 reshare/retweet of a fellow nonprofit, sponsor, support/advocate

 - ⅓ Appreciation – recognize donors, supporters, volunteers, and employees

 - ⅓ Advocacy – engage and share with the content of others

 - ⅓ Appeals – solicit donations or help

 TechBridge Testimonial: Our engagement spikes whenever we go this route.
 Why?
 Because it’s spotlighting our support system that’s vital to our existence and community impact.
 It’s always good to recognize good deeds.

 - Directly connect with fellow nonprofits and companies to gain more support for your mission.
 Remember #TeamworkMakeTheDreamWork.

 - Showcase your behind-the-scenes content.
 Throwing an event?
 Show your audience some sneak peeks of what’s to come.
 Giving the inside scoop is always fun.
 It also makes people feel like they’re a part of something exclusive, and who doesn’t love exclusivity?